ccAcademycc/Mandelbrot-Set-Animations/README.md

 # Animations for the Mandelbrot Set and Julia Sets

 The provided Python scripts (currently 10) can be used to create your own animations of the Mandelbrot set or Julia sets.
-All scripts use the 'Numba' package with 'CUDA'.
-This enables much faster computation of frames.
+All scripts rely on Numba's CUDA package for GPU acceleration, which is why they require an NVIDIA GPU to run!

 The scripts serve different purposes.
 Here is a brief overview: